lsst-dm/dmtn-175/index.rst

    Do not rebuild or refresh the `~lsst.pipe.base.QuantumGraph` before running, but use the pipeline's tasks and configuration instead of those in the `~lsst.pipe.base.QuantumGraph`, matching them by label.

-   Note that changes `collections.inputs` since the graph was generated are also ignored when this option is used; those cannot be used unless the graph is at least refreshed.
+   Note that changes to `collections.inputs` since the graph was generated are also ignored when this option is used; those cannot be used unless the graph is at least refreshed.

 .. option:: --use-qg-configs

    Do not rebuild or refresh the `~lsst.pipe.base.QuantumGraph` before running, but use as-is, ignoring the tasks in the pipeline completely.

-   Note that changes `collections.inputs` since the graph was generated are also ignored when this option is used; those cannot be used unless the graph is at least refreshed.
+   Note that changes to `collections.inputs` since the graph was generated are also ignored when this option is used; those cannot be used unless the graph is at least refreshed.

 Two previously-mentioned options can also be used in some contexts to resolve these discrepancies on-the-fly: